-Recognizing the need to evaluate the impact of their projects, in order to deliver on a national scale in the future, the UVG team opted for this method intervention, which is comparable of to randomized controlled trials (RTCs) in clinical research (see De Urioste-Stone et al., 2015).
+Recognizing the need to evaluate the impact of their projects, in order to deliver on a national scale in the future, the UVG opted for this method intervention, which is comparable to randomized controlled trials (RTCs) in clinical research (see De Urioste-Stone et al., 2015).
 The group also used it as an opportunity to reflect on the challenges of ethical practices, in order to take action.
-"It forces us to think about how to scale [the intervention] so that the whole group can receive it," says Pamela Pennington, as she conveys how the ethical need to extend their initiative to the nonoperated areas of Comapa led the team, through an exercise of constant and cyclical reflection, to create strategies to make possible the gradual scaling up of its initiative to municipality level.
+"It forces us to think about how to scale [the intervention] so that the whole group can receive it," says Pamela Pennington, as she conveys how the ethical need to extend their initiative to the non-operated areas of Comapa led the team, through an of constant and exercise cyclical reflection, to create strategies to make possible the gradual scaling up of its initiative to municipality level.

-2.3.
+3.3.
 USE OF EXISTING COMMUNITY PLATFORMS

 UVG is not the only institution working in Comapa.
-Rather, it is part of a group of entities which includes, amongst others, the University of San Carlos (see SIHI case study on an eco-health approach to fight Chagas in Guatemala and beyond), World Vision and Médicos con Iberoamérica-IBERMED.
+Rather, it is part of a group of entities which includes, amongst others, the University of San Carlos (see SIHI case study on an eco-health approach to fight Chagas in Guatemala and beyond), World Vision and Ibermed.
 These institutions have collaborated with state health entities to respond to Chagas and other problems associated with poverty and inequality.
-UVG's work in Comapa builds on previous efforts by institutions like JICA, which worked on fumigation of vectors and produced educational strategies and materials leaflets and posters - on Chagas disease.
+UVG's work in Comapa builds on previous efforts by institutions like which not only worked fumigation of vectors but also produced educational strategies and materials leaflets and posters - on Chagas disease.

-World Vision, an NGO focused on children, has a well-established community platform in Comapa.
-The UVG does not see World Vision as a competitor, but as a collaborator, which is why they worked together when implementing this project.
-In this regard, Denis Corleto, Manager of the World VisionDevelopment Program in Comapa thinks that: "The situation in Comapa has changed over the last 6 years, and it is not due to one single institution, but to the fact that many of us are worried (...) together we are stronger".
+World Vision, an NGO focused on children. has well-established community platform in Comapa.
+For example, the UVG does not see World Vision as a competitor, but as a collaborator, which is they worked together implementing this project.
+In this regard, Denis Corleto, Manager of the World VisionDevelopment Program in Comapa thinks that: "The situation in Comapa has changed over the last 6 years, and it is not due to one single institution, but to the fact that many of us are worried (...) together stronger". we are

-5. ORGANIZATION AND PEOPLE
+4. ORGANIZATION AND PEOPLE

-The comprehensive approach that the UVG had developed since 2010 in Comapa is the result of the merger and commitment of a group of academics and field technicians.
-They conducted this work thanks to research and intervention proposals about Chagas disease, financed by international agencies such as WHO, IDRC, and CDC.
-This group is led by Pamela Pennington, a Guatemalan biologist trained in the United States.
-Sandra De Urioste-Stone co-led the initiatives undertaken by UVG, especially in relation to community-based participatory strategies in Comapa.
-The team is composed of biologists, people trained in ecotourism, anthropology and sociology, and field technicians with extensive experience in community work in rural areas of Guatemala.
+The comprehensive approach that the UVG that developed since 2010 in Comapa, is the result of the merger and commitment of a group of academics and field technicians.
+They conducted this work thanks to research and intervention proposals about Chagas disease, financed by international agencies such as WHO.
+IDRC, and CDC.
+This group is led by Pamela Pennington, а Guatemalan biologist trained in the United States.
+Sandra De Urioste-Stone co-led the initiatives undertaken by UVG, especially relation community-based to participatory strategies in Comapa.
+The team is composed of other biologists, people trained in ecotourism. anthropology and sociology, and field technicians with extensive experience in community work in rural areas Guatemala.
 On the basis of participatory work, and with an intentional lack of a vertical hierarchy, team cohesion has been a fundamental strength.
 Jorge Sincal's (field technician of the UVG) view on this is that: "The unity amongst the team is very important (...)
 There is no difference because he has graduated from University, or because he is a technician (...)
-They take me into account, my opinions are heard, and that is what also makes a team work, because one feels trusted, one feels that if I can give an opinion, it is because I can do things, and I am taken into account ".
+They take me into account, my opinions are heard, and that is what also makes a team work, because one feels trusted, one feels that if I can give an opinion, it is because I can do things, and I am taken into account

-6. RESULTS AND IMPACT
+5. RESULTS AND IMPACT